jsinger67/parol/book/src/ParGrammar.md

 the original generated types (`&T`) to your types (`U`) by implementing the trait `TryFrom<&T> for U`.

-An examples can be found in the `list_auto` example.
+An examples can be found in the `list` example.

 ```rust
 impl<'t> TryFrom<&Token<'t>> for Number {